Motion Mappings for Continuous Bilateral Teleoperation: Robot Experiments

 \subsection{Experimental results}

 The goal was to rotate four valves by $90^{\circ}$ in sequence.
 Figure~\ref{snapshots} shows snapshots of a reproduction.
-On the left side, valves were turned by human guidance one by one, and the right robot performed the same task synchronously.
-The two robot 3D trajectories in one trial are plotted in Fig.~\ref{3D_figures}.
-Similarly to the 2D case, cube grids and their respective distorted version are used to show the task mapping.
+On the local side, valves were turned by human guidance one by one, and the remote robot performed the same task synchronously.
+The 3D trajectories of two robots in one trial are plotted in Fig.~\ref{3D_figures}.
+Similarly to the 2D case, cube grids and their respective distorted version are displayed to show the motion mappings.
 Although the valves on the two sides had different positions and orientations, both methods could deal with the differences, as the obtained mappings are smooth and generate trajectories that can adapt to the valve poses on both sides.

-A traditional method of direct position mapping \cite{conti2005spanning} was used here as baseline to evaluate our two methods.
-The vertical board and valves of the left side were removed for the direct position mapping, so the user can directly watch the robot workspace on the right, which emulates a typical approach where video streams are used.
+A traditional method of direct position mapping \cite{conti2005spanning} was used here as baseline to evaluate the two methods.
+The vertical board and valves of the left side were removed for the direct position mapping, so the user can directly watch the remote workspace, which emulates a typical approach where video streams are used.
 Ten trials were held for each method.
 Table \ref{tab_real_compare} shows the results of the three methods.
-The iterative method takes almost the same task duration as the NN method to turn all the valves.
-However, it shows higher interaction forces applied by the operator.
-One plausible explanation is that the forward and backward estimation of the iterative method takes longer to compute than the NN method (see Table \ref{tab_sim_compare}), so the reference trajectories cannot be updated at a high enough rate.
+The iterative method takes longer than the NN method to turn all the valves and shows higher interaction forces applied by the operator.
+One plausible explanation is that the forward and backward estimation of the iterative method takes longer to compute than the NN method (see Table \ref{tab_sim_compare}), which brings a sensation of higher stiffness while guiding the robot (due to updating the poses at a lower rate).
 Both of them show better performance than the direct position method.

-The NN method shows excellent ability for efficient forward and backward estimation, as shown by the low estimation times in Table \ref{tab_sim_compare}, which results in a better transparency experienced by the operator.
+The NN method shows excellent ability for efficient forward and backward estimation, as shown by the lower estimation time in Table \ref{tab_sim_compare}, which results in a better transparency experienced by the operator (as demonstrated by the lower interaction forces).
 One limitation is that the training time can be substantially higher than the iterative method for a totally new scenario.
-A potential way to reduce this limitation is to refine the NN models from pre-trained models.
-For the iterative method, learning is very fast, but the backward estimation and velocity mapping take a longer time, bringing a sensation of higher stiffness while guiding the robot.